 Be careful in assuming that pet food that lists quality ingredients in the first five or six descending order has to be a wholesome, nutritious recipe.
 Take the time to read the entire label, making sure that other ingredients like chemicals, artificial flavoring, meat meal, unhealthy preservatives, etc. are not part of the ingredient list.

-Part of my research regarding the Nature’s Recipes ingredients included a conversation with a representative from the company itself.
+Part of my research regarding the Nature’s Recipe Dog Food ingredients included a conversation with a representative from the company itself.
 One of my questions pertained to where the ingredients in these recipes were sourced, I was told that the majority of these ingredients were sourced from the USA.
 The representative stated that other ingredients were sourced from various countries if found to be unavailable in the USA.

 A Quick Look